yuito-it/talks/slides/2025/git-tutorial/slides.md

   # or generate one from the first slide if not found.
   ogImage: auto
   # ogImage: https://cover.sli.dev
+  twitterSite: yuito_it_
+  twitterCard: summary_large_image
+  articleAuthor: "Yuito Akatsuki"
+  articlePublishedTime: '2025-08-09'
+  articleModifiedTime: '2025-08-09'
 layout: intro-image-right
 image: "./static/imgs/git.png"
+talksSiteMetadata:
+  topic: Git Tutorial
+  info: |
+    Learn why we are using Git and how to use Git and GitHub simply.
 ---

 # Gitを使おう！！！